GL(2) Weyl Bound via a multiplicative character delta method: Setup

 \section{Setup}

-In this paper, we present the calculations primarily focusing on holomorphic cusp form for the ease of demonstration and the calculations in \cite{taspecttrivial} focused on Hecke Maass cusp form.
-We will point out the essential adjustment needed for Hecke Maass cusp form in the proof.
+The calculations in \cite{taspecttrivial} are focused on Hecke Maass cusp forms.
+For the ease of demonstration in this paper, our calculations are primarily focused on holomorphic cusp forms, but we do point out the essential adjustments needed for Hecke Maass cusp forms.

 Let $f$ be a fixed level $M$ holomorphic cusp form of weight $k$ with nebentypus $\psi$.
-For $N<t^{1+\epsilon}$.
-By the approximate functional equation in Lemma \ref{AFElemma}, the bound for Gamma function in Lemma \ref{GammaRatioBound} and smooth dyadic subdivision, we have where for some smooth function $V$ compactly supported on $(1,2)$.
+By the approximate functional equation in Lemma \ref{AFElemma}, the bound for the Gamma function in Lemma \ref{GammaRatioBound} and a smooth dyadic subdivision, we have where for some $t^\varepsilon$-inert function $V$ compactly supported on $(1,2)$.
 This shows that Theorem \ref{thm2} implies Theorem \ref{thm1}.

 Note that by (\ref{DeligneBound}) or (\ref{RPavg}) for the Maass form case, we have